[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 In this case, "scaling" appears frequently among the four options, so the correct answer will likely be one of A, C, or D, which both contain "scaling."

-Of course, there are exceptions, but in this case, it will be one of the options.
+Of course, there are exceptions, but in this case, it will be one of the options provided.

-The reason is that the problem contains the words "SQS" and "Auto Scaling group" that are "taking nearly the maximum time limit."
+The reason is that the problem includes the words "SQS," "taking close to the time limit," and "Auto Scaling group."

 I won't go into detail here about why B is different, so I encourage you to research it yourself